xiuhuiwang/API-Spec-Pruner/README.md

 # API-Spec-Pruner

 A tool to extract and create a streamlined API specification by selecting necessary paths from a full API spec.
+Only OpenAPI 3.x is supported.
+Please convert your Swagger 2.x to 3.0 before utilizing this tool.

 ## Features